staltz/staltz.com/_posts/2016-01-20-why-react-redux-is-an-inferior-paradigm.md

 With Cycle.js, I have witnessed two developers understand it in a few days and enjoy it's simplicity, but I'll refrain from speaking much about Cycle.js since I'm biased.
 The goal of both Elm and Cycle.js is to provide a paradigm to get features delivered in an enjoyable manner with good signal-to-noise.
 Such paradigm is currently unachievable with React/Redux unless it is reinvented, because a paradigm is the foundation.
 Elm is known to not properly support server-side rendering, so from a feature coverage perspective, React is better in that regard.
 However, server-side rendering in Elm can be added and [there is ongoing work to achieve that](https://github.com/NoRedInk/take-home).
 However, a "good" paradigm cannot be added to React/Redux.
 It is a foundation, and can only be replaced.

 One could argue that paradigms always have tradeoffs, and I have to agree.
 The React/Redux paradigm might have benefits that the Cycle paradigm or Elm paradigm don't offer.
-But just like horses and cars have tradeoffs for transporting people, one of them is a clear winner, despite disadvantages (cars can only drive on asphault, driving cars need more training, etc).
+But just like horses and cars have tradeoffs for transporting people, one of them is a clear winner, despite disadvantages (cars can only drive on asphalt, driving cars need more training, etc).

 As a reminder, there are multiple aspects to consider when picking a Frontend technology: